mpostol/mpostol/README.md

 ## About

-I have 35+ years of experience in designing and deploying highly distributed applications having managed 100+ innovative projects for industry including aviation, heat engineering, power engineering, and mining.
-I am the author of the “Process Observer” concept, the architect of the CommServer™ communication software package for the management and optimization of data transfer, author and architect of the SmartFactory™ workflow management system
+I have a lot of experience in designing and deploying highly distributed applications having managed 100+ innovative projects for industry including aviation, heat engineering, power engineering, and mining.
+I am the author of the [Object Oriented Internet][OOI] concept, the architect of the [CommServer™][csvr] communication software package for the management and optimization of data transfer, author and architect of the [SmartFactory™][SF] workflow management system and software.

 I am engaged in many research projects as a researcher, university teacher, and scientist.
 I am the author of many publications, lectures, presentations, and training sessions at the Technical University of Lodz (TUL).
 I have a Master of Electrical Engineering from the Technical University of Lodz and a Ph.D. in Process Control Engineering and Robotics.

 For 14 years I have been an active member of the OPC Foundation involved in projects related to the OPC Unified Architecture design, adoption, deployment, and maintenance.

 My current goal is to spread my knowledge related to IT solutions.
-My mission is the education of Programming in Practice scoping on many aspects of sequential, concurrent, real-time, and distributed programming.
+My mission is the education of **Programming in Practice** scoping on many aspects of sequential, concurrent, real-time, and distributed programming.

 - 🔭 I’m currently working on **Programming in Practice**
 - 👯 I’m looking to collaborate on **External Data Management** and **Concurrent Programming**